dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/binarization-modes.md

 ## Parameter Summary

 Parameter `BinarizationModes` consist of a group of binarization mode objects.
-Each binarization mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The available **mode arguments** of the binarization mode object is shown as follow.
+Each binarization mode object includes a candidate mode and a series of mode arguments.
+The available mode arguments of the binarization mode object is shown as follow.

 ### Mode Arguments